Lobster, Norway, Langoustine, Dublin Bay prawn or scampi

 There are multiple management measures and a variety of enforcement employed in the fishery, though the quota is not applied at the functional unit level and therefore, the stock is at risk of overfishing.
-The stock is not subject to overfishing, nor is it in an overfished state.
+However, the Nephrops stock in the eastern Irish Sea is not overfished and not subject to overfishing.
 Catches have been below the advice in recent years.